mohankumar27/mohankumar27/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing Full Stack projects
-- 💼 &nbsp; Sotware Engineer with 3+ years of experience
+- 💼 &nbsp; Software Engineer with 6+ years of experience
 - 🌱 &nbsp; Learning more about FrontEnd technologies
 - ✍️ &nbsp; Budding Angular, ReactJs and NodeJs programmer